kevinmore/LeetCode/README.md

-Pracctice defines the new basic.
+Practice defines the new basic.
 ========

 Coding Practice: leetcode.com